Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 CONTACT US

-There are two types of employment based immigratnt visas: temporary visas and permanent visas.
+There are two types of employment based immigrant visas: temporary visas and permanent visas.

 Temporary Visas

 Companies sponsor foreign workers for limited periods of time on temporary visas.
 The best-known and widely used temporary business-based visa is the H-1B visa for professional level workers.
-The H-1B visa is available for persons in professional level jobs such as engineers, software developers, accountants, marketing specialists, chemists, doctors, professors, financial analysts and so forth.
+H-1B visas are commonly referred to as the primary non immigrant status for specialty occupations in the U.S. The H-1B visa is available for persons in professional level jobs such as engineers, software developers, accountants, marketing specialists, chemists, doctors, professors, financial analysts and so forth.
+Services as a fashion model of distinguished merit or ability also qualify for H-1B visas.

 The H-1B visa can be valid for up to 3 years at a time, and for a grand total of 6 years with all employers combined.
-There are several components to the H-1B process including a requirement that the U.S. employer pay at or above the prevailing wage for the job offered in the job location.
+H-1B visas are granted for a temporary period, initially up to three years, and can be extended to a maximum of six years, with certain circumstances—such as a pending green card or permanent residence application—allowing employees to receive extensions beyond six years.
+After six years, most visa holders must leave the U.S. for one year before they can reapply for a new H-1B visa unless they have a pending green card application.
+There are several components to the H-1B process including a requirement that the U.S. employer pay at or above the prevailing wage for the position offered in the job location.
+Employment conditions, such as prevailing wage and job stability, are certified through the Labor Condition Application to ensure fair employment practices.

 Base government filing fees for an H-1B petition can be several thousand dollars, plus a similar amount for legal fees.
 It is much easier to file a transfer H-1B visa petition for a foreign worker who already has H-1B status rather than to try to obtain an initial H-1B visa through the annual H-1B cap visa lottery.
 Government processing times can vary from around 2 weeks for cases filed with expedited premium processing (requires an additional filing fee) to several months or more for standard processing cases.